Homme d'Auvergne: Play

 First hand (right of dealer) leads to the first trick; thereafter the trick winner leads to the next trick.
 Players must follow suit; if unable to follow they must trump; if unable to do either they may discard a card of their choice.
 There is no requirement to head the trick.

 Winning

 The Man must make more tricks than any one of the defenders.
 He wins automatically if he takes three or more tricks.
 If he takes two, he only wins if no opponent makes three and if he is the first to take two tricks.
 If no player makes more than one trick, the Man only wins if he was the first to make his.
 If the Man wins, he scores 1 point; if he loses, he deducts one from his score and his opponents score 1 point each.
 If the Man loses when he has no points; he deducts one as soon as he scores a point.

-Game is traditionally 5 points, but players may agree another target, typically 7 points.
-If played for hard score, each player antes a stake at the start of the deal which is swept by the winner.
+The game is traditionally 5 points, but players may agree on another target, typically 7 points.
+If played for a hard score, each player antes a stake at the start of the deal which is swept by the winner.